Aurore0520/CW2-M01068404-CST1510/Docs/Readme.md

  -it_tickets: Tracks IT service requests

  This setup forms the secure, efficient foundation for the Multi-Domain Intelligence Platform, enabling scalable analytics and future web integration.

+ # Week 9: Web Interface, MVC and Visualization

+ ## Project description
+ This project is a role-based data intelligence platform developed using Python, SQLite, and Streamlit.
+It consists of features from previous weeks(week 7 and week 8), including user authentication and dataset metadata file, to create a secure and interactive environment to manage data.
+The project supports several user roles, such as, data_scientist, cyber_admin, and it_admin, each contributing datasets and insights to the platform.

+## Features
+User Authentication:
+Secure login an registration system.
+Passwords are being hashed using Bcrypt

+Database Integration:
+Structures schema with tables for: user, datasets_metadata, cyber_incidents, and it_tickets Automatic table creation via schema.py

+Dataset Metadata:
+Upload and store dataset metadata
+CSV aligned with database schema
+Validation to prevent misaligned columns

+Interactive Dashboard
+Sidebar navigation with filters
+Metrics display
+Bar chart visualization of role distribution
+Logout button for session management

+Error handling and Debugging

+## Technical Implementation
+Streamlit: Web framework for building the interactive dashboard, handling user input, and outputting tables/charts.
+User registration: new users are stored in the users table with username, password_hash, role, and created_at. login_user() queries the user table, checks hashed passwords, and returns the user's role for access control.
+CSV Integration:
+datasets_metadata.csv took in via pandas.read_csv()

+Dashboard & Visualization
+Streamlit UI:
+sidebar navigation(Dashboard, filters, logout button) Metrics displayed with st.metric()

+Tables:
+st.dataframe() used to render dataset metadata and role counts

+Charts:
+Role distribution visualized with Altair bar charts